YinHk-myProgram/algorithm/dynamic programming/README.md

 ### Logic

-The problem is broken down and if the problem is solved already then saved value is returned, otherwise, the value of the function is **memoized** i.e. it will be calculated for the first time; for every other time, the stored value will be called back. **Memoization** is a great way for computationally expensive programs.

 ### Dynamic Programming vs Recursion
 Dynamic programming is mostly applied to recursive algorithms.
 This is not a coincidence, most optimization problems require recursion and dynamic programming is used for optimization.